-What is the best cure for sleep apnea?
-The best treatment depends on your risk factors and causes for apnea breathing disorder.
-Find the cause first!
+The best cure for sleep apnea depends on your risk factors and causes for apnea breathing disorder.

 There are so many variations of sleep apnea treatments that it might be difficult for you to choose.